KleinBuli/SimpleBoard/README.md

 }
 ```

-There are 2 possiblities to apply a prefix to a player:
+There are 2 ways to apply a prefix to a player:

 ```java
   Prefix adminPrefix = adminOptional.get();